salvir1/COVID-19-undercount/case-vs-seroprev-discussion.md

 <img align="center" src="img/slope_comparisons.png" width='600' height='auto' ></img>

 Most of the data is normally distributed, but there is one extreme outlier.
 That outlier happens to be New York.

+<img align="center" src="img/NY_infections_vs_cases.png" width='600' height='auto' ></img>

 The infection estimate from the seroprevalence data is actually *decreasing* which you can see in the chart below.
 Clearly something is up with these data.

-<img align="center" src="img/NY_infections_vs_cases.png" width='600' height='auto' ></img>
+Actually, at least two things may be impacting the New York state seroprevalence numbers over time.
+One is that an additional laboratory was brought online to process the New York data beginning in November.
+This change coincides with a big decrease in the New York state infection estimate based on seroprevalence.
+The new lab may be drawing from a different population within state.
+Its testing method may have different levels of sensitivity and specificity.
+Separate from the The other potential data integrity issue relates to the length of time that antibodies stay in the bloodstream at detectable levels post-infection.

 Let's now take a look at the nationwide weighted average of the seroprevalence numbers by age group over time.